915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 There are modules to read Unix mailboxes, retrieve documents via HTTP, generate random numbers, parse command\-line options, compress data, and many other tasks.
-Skimming through the Library Reference will give you an idea of whatâs available.
+Skimming through the Library Reference will give you an idea of what’s available.
 * [Installing Python Modules](../installing/index.html#installing-index) explains how to install additional modules written by other Python users.
-* [The Python Language Reference](../reference/index.html#reference-index): A detailed explanation of Pythonâs syntax and semantics.
-Itâs heavy reading, but is useful as a complete guide to the language itself.
+* [The Python Language Reference](../reference/index.html#reference-index): A detailed explanation of Python’s syntax and semantics.
+It’s heavy reading, but is useful as a complete guide to the language itself.